javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/8-make-army/solution.md

 army[5](); // 5
 ```

-Look at the trick.
 The `while` loop, just like `for`, makes a new Lexical Environment for each run.
-So we must make sure that it gets the right value for a `shooter` will access it.
+So here we make sure that it gets the right value for a `shooter`.

 We copy `let j = i`.
 This makes a loop body local `j` and copies the value of `i` to it.
 Primitives are copied "by value", so we actually get a complete independent copy of `i`, belonging to the current loop iteration.